A Naturalization Attorney Can Help Individuals in South Florida Apply for United States Citizenship

 The Application for Naturalization (Form N-400) is a lengthy document with detailed questions regarding the applicant’s family, employment, background, and history.

-- Demonstrated good moral character,
+- Demonstrates good moral character

 - Exhibits adequate English language skills